zaphyr-org/documentation/framework/1.x/welcome.md

 - **Lightweight**: The framework is designed to be lightweight and fast.
 - **Easy to use**: ZAPHYR provides a simple and easy-to-use API for developers.
 - **Modular**: The framework is modular and allows you to use only the components you need.
-- **Extensible**: ZAPHYR is extensible and allows you to add your own components and extend the framework.
+- **Extensible**: ZAPHYR is extensible and allows you to add your own plugins and extend the framework.
 - **Secure**: ZAPHYR is secure and follows best practices for web application security.
 - **Well-documented**: ZAPHYR is well-documented and comes with a comprehensive user guide.
 - **Open-source**: ZAPHYR is open-source and free to use.
 - **Tested**: ZAPHYR is tested and comes with a suite of unit tests to ensure stability and reliability.

-### Packages
+### Plugins

-The ZAPHYR framework is composed of several packages that provide different features and functionality.
-Designed to work together seamlessly, these packages offer a complete solution for building web applications.
-It is also possible to create your own packages and extend the framework with custom functionality.
+The ZAPHYR framework is composed of several plugins that provide different features and functionality.
+Designed to work together seamlessly, these plugins offer a complete solution for building web applications.
+It is also possible to create your own plugins and extend the framework with custom functionality.

 ### Repositories

-The framework's repositories supply core functionalities and house its packages.
-They are the building blocks of the framework and provide the basic functionality that is needed to build web applications.
+The framework's repositories are the building blocks of the framework and provide the basic functionality that is needed to build web applications.
 Repositories can also be used as standalone components and integrated into other projects.

 ## How to read the documentation